areknot/avm/README.md

 # avm

-a VM designed for affine (one-shot) continuation
+A VM designed for affine (one-shot) continuation.